ryancharris/who-speaks-for-us/README.md

 1. Download the repo from -- `https://github.com/ryancharris/who-speaks-for-us.git`

-2. Install all the dependencies via npm -- `npm install`
+2. Install all the dependencies via yarn -- `yarn install`
+- If you haven't installed [yarn](https://yarnpkg.com/), you can also use `npm install`

 3. Run the webpack-dev-server -- `npm start`